- UNSW

 Related links

-- World Hepatitis Alliance
+- World Hepatitis Alliance, opens in a new window

-- White paper, World Hepatitis Aliiance – Find the Missing Millions
+- White paper, World Hepatitis Aliiance – Find the Missing Millions, opens in a new window

-- Hepatitis Education Project, Seattle, Washington
+- Hepatitis Education Project, Seattle, Washington, opens in a new window

-This week we hear from Jonas Demant Hansen from a Danish NGO for people who use drugs called Brugernes Akademi (The Users Academy) and Anne Øvrehus an infectious diseases physician in Denmark.
+We hear from Jonas Demant Hansen from a Danish NGO for people who use drugs called Brugernes Akademi (The Users Academy) and Anne Øvrehus an infectious diseases physician in Denmark.
 They are using working by Annie, Carla, Jo Neale and Max Hopwood on Patient-Reported Outcome Measures (PROMS) to translate this for people who inject in Denmark.

 Related links